saephanhe56/social-network-api/README.md

 I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

+This social network api helps the user view, create, update, amd delete data from a database using Insomnia and MongoDB.
+The user can make changes to the users, user's thoughts, reactions, and friend's list.

 ## Installation

+Clone the repo via GitHub.
+Install the required programs - Insomnia, MongoDB, Express.JS, Mongoose, and Moment.JS

 ## Usage